21 Questions: Certifications

+Release history

 Myke Towers version

-In 2020, Puerto Rican rapper/singer Myke Towers released a Spanish version of the song titled Girl for his album Easy Money Baby.
+In 2020, Puerto Rican rapper/singer Myke Towers released a Spanish version of the song titled "Girl" for his album Easy Money Baby.
 His version is all in the same rhythm as the original but the message of the lyrics is different.
 His version entered the charts in the Hispanic market and was certified quintuple platinum in the United States.